 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Central serous retinopathy is a medical condition that occurs when fluid builds up behind the retina in your eye.
-The fluid can cause your retina to detach, leading to vision problems or vision loss.
+The fluid comes from a layer of blood vessels beneath your retina called the choroid.
+This fluid can cause your retina to detach, leading to vision loss or other vision problems.

 Advertisement